metamacro/student-poll/readme.md

 ![Regular hourly wage](./graphs/regular-hourly-wage.png)

-A bigger standard deviation can be observed between the internship and regular hourly wage, this indicates more variance.
+A bigger standard deviation can be observed between the internship and regular hourly wage, this indicates more variance in the regular hourly wage, our in other words a more spread out dataset.
 It could be due to some students having more work experience than others and thus having higher salary expectations, some students perhaps have no work experience so they could have given a lower estimate.
+Internship hourly wages have a lower standard deviation relative to regular hourly wages since everyone's been through an internship so they have a firmer grasp over reality.

+Since the mean and median are approximately the same it indicates an even distribution.

 One student noted in the internship hourly wage field how just by having a paid internship it gives companies an edge over the others, since a lot of internships are unpaid.

 ### Value of services and characteristics of the employer

-For this section, each question had an accompanying scoring system attached to it ranging from 0 to 4, indicating the value of the given service/characteristic of the employer.
+For this section, each question had an accompanying scoring system attached to it ranging from 0 to 4, indicating the value of the given question or in other words, service/characteristic of the employer.

 For ease of visualization each question was shortened to the form of:
 - q0 - Wage importance